mpky/abrams_project/README.md

-## Abrams Tank classifier
+## M1 Abrams Tank classifier

-Training a CNN model to determine whether a given image contains an M1 Abrams tank or not.
+#### Project Goal: Training a CNN model to determine whether a given image contains an M1 Abrams tank or not.

 The massive amount of images and footage uploaded to social media today from conflict zones has provided opportunities for creative and new types of research and analysis.
 Experts such as those at Bellingcat and Armament Research Services have proven the power of this new type of open-source information in their analysis on everything from chemical weapons attacks to the capabilities of various armed opposition groups in Syria.